hyperjumptech/monika/docs/src/pages/guides/status-notification.md

 ## Cron Syntax

 To schedule the status notification we use standard cron syntax.
-You can tryout your configuration on [crontab.guru](https://crontab.guru/).
+You can try out your configuration on [crontab.guru](https://crontab.guru/).

 In addition to the standard 5 cron syntax, Monika supports an optional `seconds` field.
-So if you wrote 6 cron syntax, please be advised that the status notification could be sent so frequent.
+So if you wrote 6 cron syntax, please be advised that the status notification could be sent very frequently.

 ```bash
  ┌────────────── second (optional)